 Easy Instant Pot Bone Broth

-How to make bone broth using a pressure cooker like the Instant Pot®.
-We also include tips for making bone broth in a slow cooker.
-Think of bone broth as a more intense, velvety broth.
-It can be used in recipes calling for stock or broth, but also doubles as a delicious and comforting soup to enjoy by itself.
+Learn how to make rich, nourishing bone broth at home using a pressure cooker (like the Instant Pot) or a slow cooker.
+Bone broth is a more intense, velvety broth that you can use in recipes calling for stock or enjoy as a delicious and comforting soup by itself.

 Instant Pot Chicken Bone Broth

-For the most rich and intensely flavored broth, roast your bones.
-We simply add them in one layer to a baking sheet and roast in a very hot oven until brown.
-It takes about 30 minutes.
+Roast your bones first for the most intensely flavored broth.
+I spread them in a single layer on a baking sheet and roast them in a hot oven until they turn brown, usually about 30 minutes.

 Easy Instant Pot Bone Broth